A Note for Readers

 AWARDING AGENCY is typically (depending on context) the Federal Government or the next highest authority, that is, the State agency administering the formula award or the Federal agency administering the discretionary award.

-BLANKET REQUEST is a series of the same or similar pre-arranged events containing multiple delivery dates scheduled to take place within the same fiscal year.
+BLANKET REQUEST a series of the same or similar pre-arranged events containing multiple delivery dates scheduled to take place within the same fiscal year.

 BREAK FOODS consist of cookies, sodas, and fruits or other snack items, and may be served at a training program, a meeting, or a conference.